Mount Washington (Oregon): Physical geography

 Elevations in the Mount Washington area range from 3200 ft to greater than 7700 ft.
 Most precipitation falls during the winter as snow, and summers are warm and dry.
-During the winter season, the Cascades are covered with thick snow.
-As a result, Oregon Route 242 over McKenzie Pass becomes impassable from fall through late spring, while the Santiam Highway and Oregon Route 126 are maintained and remain open.
+During the winter season, the Cascades are typically covered with a deep snowpack.
+Oregon Route 242 over McKenzie Pass is closed from fall through late spring, whereas the Santiam Highway and Oregon Route 126 are maintained and remain open year-round.

-Within the Mount Washington Wilderness, there are outwash plains and lateral, recessional, and terminal ground moraines.
-Many of these glacial deposits were created during the most recent glacial advance in the late Pleistocene, though there are Holocene glacial deposits as well.
-There was an ice sheet during the late Pleistocene between Mount Washington and Three Fingered Jack.
+The Mount Washington Wilderness includes glacial landforms – specifically outwash plains and lateral, recessional, and terminal ground moraines.
+Many of these glacial deposits were created from the most recent glacial advance in the late Pleistocene, when there was an ice sheet between Mount Washington and Three Fingered Jack, although there are Holocene glacial deposits as well.
 The McKenzie River, fed by Clear Lake, runs south for about 15 mi just west of Mount Washington before it turns west for another 70 mi and meets the Willamette River near the city of Eugene.